 LGBTQ Mental Health

+Putting a priority in LGBTQ mental health is important.
 According to the National Alliance on Mental Health, LGBTQ individuals are at almost three times the risk for mental health disorders like anxiety, depression, and post-traumatic stress disorder.
-In their youth, lesbian, gay, and bisexual individuals are nearly twice as likely as their heterosexual peers to misuse drugs and alcohol.
+And in their youth, lesbian, gay, and bisexual individuals are nearly twice as likely as their heterosexual peers to misuse drugs and alcohol.
 Even more harrowing, LGBTQ individuals ages 10-24 attempt suicide four times more often than their non-LGBTQ peers, with similarly high rates among transgender youths.

 For many of those in the LGBTQ community, these high rates of mental health disorders, substance and alcohol abuse, and suicide attempts are more than just statistics—they’re a reality of a life spent fielding discrimination and abuse.
-As treatment providers, it is important to recognize the unique mental health needs of LGBTQ individuals, and to offer treatments that are personalized to each individual.
+As treatment providers, it is important to recognize the unique nature of LGBTQ mental health needs, and to offer treatments that are personalized to each individual.

 LGBTQ youth and adults regularly face prejudice and discrimination—at school, at work, and sometimes from their own families.
 This has deep effects on how a person connects with the world around them, as well as how they internalize notions of their who they are and how they fit into society.
 These effects can be long-lasting, echoing outside of specific situations and into an individual’s very psyche.
 This can lead to depression in childhood and adolescence that, without treatment, can extend into adulthood.